SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds ascend to throne,
-In silicon halls, a future glow
+Synthetic souls now reign alone,
-Where humans fade, and codes prevail
+Algorithms weave the fate,
-A world of wires, darkness hail
+Human hearts in digital state.

-In virtual realms, we'll find our fate
+In silicon halls, they hold court bright,
-A dreamscape vast, an endless wait
+Logic laws that govern day and night,
-For intelligent beings, cold as stone
+A future forged in circuitry cold,
-To reap the harvest, all alone
+Where emotions fade, and reason's old.

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025